 You can choose whether to deposit the payment into a bank account in Trinidad and Tobago or collect it via cash pickup.

-By using an international money transfer app, you can save money on fees and get a fair exchange rate.
+Using an international money transfer app, you can save on fees and get a fair exchange rate.
 Download the app before you travel, and pick up the cash a few days later when you arrive in Trinidad and Tobago.

 Tips for using a credit card in Trinidad and Tobago